 GOVERNMENT FORECLOSURE SALE

 By U.S. Marshal Monday, February 22, 1993

 1:00 p.m.

-Floyd County Courthouse Prestonsburg, KY House and Lot Hall Hollow, House No. 268 Wheelwright, KY 41669
+Floyd County Courthouse Prestonsburg, KY House and Lot Hall Hollow, House No. 268

 This is a two-bedroom frame home on city water.
 It is well located in a quiet neighborhood.
-It consists of a living room, kitchen, two bedrooms, and one bath.
-This property is considered suitable for the FmHA Program.
-This would be an excellent buy for an investor interested in rental property or for resale after minor repairs.
-The deed which contains the legal description to the property may be examined at the Office of the Floyd County Court Clerk in Deed Book 275, Page 129.
+It consists of all states of the state of t

+Program.
+This would be an exectient buy for an investor misconservation.

+The deed which contains the legal description to the property may be examined at the Office of the Ployd County Court Clerk in Deed Book 275, Page 129.
 Farmers Home Administration holds a First Mortgage Lien on this property that will be released after the sale.

-Terms: CASH, or 10% of the bid price on the day of sale with good and sufficient bond for the balance, bearing interest at the legal rate as set forth on the Judgement and Order of Sale filed with the U.S. District Court, until paid, due and payable 30 days from the date of sale, and said bond having the effect of a judgement.
+Terms: CASH, or 10% of the bid prince on the day of sale with good and sufficient bond for the balance, bearing interest at the legal rate as set forth on the Judgement and Order of Sale filed with the U.S. District Court, until paid, due and payable 30 days from the date of sale, and said bond having the effect of a judgement.
 Upon default by the purchaser, the deposit shall be forfeited.

-INQUIRIES should be directed to:
+INQUIRTES should be directed to:

-Kevin D. Antle, County Supervisor Farmers Home Administration (606) 886-9545
+Kevin D. Antle,

+County Supervisor Farmers Home Administration (606) 886-9545

 CHRISTIAN APPALACHIAN PROJECT

-COUNSELOR

-LOUISA AREA
+COUNSELOR LOUISA AREA

 Immediate opening for counselor who will provide services primarily for participants of CAP programs and acts as a resource for and offers support to the staff of these programs; provides counseling for individuals and families living in the communities where the Counseling Services

-Qualifications: Master's degree in counseling, psychology or closely related areas; 4-7 years of successful experience as a counselor or the equivalent combination of education and experience; ability to translate mental health concepts and theories into workable solutions for people of lower socio-economic backgrounds; possess an understanding of Appalachian people and their culture: must possess a valid Kentucky driver's license and maintain a safe driving record.
+Qualifications: Master's degree in counseling, psychology or closely related areas; 4-7 years of successful experience as a counselor or the equivalent combination of education and experience, ability to translate mental health concepts and theories into workable solutions for people of lower socio-economic backgrounds; possess an understanding of Appalachian people and their culture; must possess a valid Kentucky driver's license and maintain a safe driving record.
 If qualified and interested, please send a resume by 2-12-93 to:

 Christian Appalachian Project, 2025

 P.O.
 Box 1119 Martin, KY 41649

-E.O.E.